elliotwoods/ofxCeres/README.md

 ## Fudge to `openFrameworks\libs\glm\include\glm\detail\glmtype_quat.hpp`

-We change lines from 42-59 to:
+We previously would change lines from 42-59 to:

 ```c++
 #		if GLM_LANG & GLM_LANG_CXXMS_FLAG